aaron-grau/curic/html-css/projects/aa_times/README.md

 ## Custom Flexible Grid

 Grids are much less complicated than they sound and are commonly used throughout the web.
-Popular style frameworks like `bootstrap` by Twitter and `material` by Google all use flexible grid systems.
+Popular style frameworks like `bootstrap` by Twitter and `material-ui` inspired by Google all use flexible grid systems.
 For App Academy Times, hand-roll a simple grid just like you did in the [CSS Homework][css-grid-homework].